mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning.md

 ### Warning on Limitations of This Example

-We used very little training data and in the call to **SFTTrainer** we didn't even use parameters to train one epoch:
+We used very little training data and in the call to **SFTTrainer** we didn't even train one epoch:

 ```
     max_steps = 60, # a very short training run for this demo